cutting-room-floor/MapBoxBench/README.md

 ### Concurrency Options

 If using the experimental modes, configure them here.
+Note that certain combinations can currently deadlock the application.

 #### Prefetch Radius